aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/image/track-conversion-progress-of-excel-to-tiff/_index.md

 ## **Track Conversion Progress of Excel to TIFF**

-The following code sample loads the [source Excel file](95584311.xlsx) and prints its conversion progress in the console by using the *TestPageSavingCallback* custom class that implements the [**IPageSavingCallback**](https://reference.aspose.com/cells/go-cpp/ipagesavingcallback/) interface.
+The following code sample loads the [source Excel file](95584311.xlsx) and prints its conversion progress in the console using the *TestPageSavingCallback* custom class that implements the [**IPageSavingCallback**](https://reference.aspose.com/cells/go-cpp/ipagesavingcallback/) interface.
 The output file generated is attached for your reference.

 [Output File](95584312.tiff)